Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

-A ``global'' variant of this equivariant localization was proven for algebraic $K$-theory by Thomason in \cite{Th:AK} \cite{Th:LRR} (also in \cite{CG:RTCG}).
-In this setting, take $T$ to be an abelian reductive group and $X$ a variety with a $T$-action, so that $K_0(X/T)$ is a module over polynomial functions on the torus $K_0(BT) = k[T]$.
-The localization theorem provides an isomorphism $K_0(X/T)_t \simeq K_0(X^t/T)_t$ after passing to the local ring $K_0(BT)_t = \OO_{T,t}$ at any closed point $t \in T$.
-In particular if $t$ is generic we have

-In good cases (e.g. cellular fibrations), specializing at the point $a$ yields an isomorphism with Borel-Moore homology.
-One can also complete rather than specialize at $a$ and hope to recover a ``local'' theory, i.e. Betti cohomology or homology.
-Such results are known in the setting of topological $K$-theory; let $G$ be a compact Lie group acting on a compact topological space $X$.
-The Atiyah-Segal completion theorem \cite{AS:KC} states that the natural map

-is an equivalence after completion of $K_\bullet^G(X)$ with respect to the augmentation ideal of the representation ring of $G$.
-An analogous theorem relating the $G$-equivariant algebraic $K$-theory with topological $K$-theory was proven by Thomason \cite{Th:AS} in the setting of algebraic $K$-theory, though this result is valid only for finite coefficients and only after inverting a Bott element.
+This paper contains two main theorems.
+The first realizes well-established equivariant localization patterns (e.g. as in \cite{GKM:KD} \cite{Th:AK} \cite{Th:LRR}) in the setting of Hochschild homology via its geometric avatar, the derived loop space.
+The second realizes an Atiyah-Segal style (e.g. as in \cite{AS:KC} \cite{Th:AS}) completion theorem identifying completed periodic cyclic homology with 2-periodic equivariant derived de Rham cohomology.
+Over $\C$ a theorem of Bhatt \cite{Bh:DDR} gives an identification with the Betti cohomology of the analytification.

-Our results realize the above localization and completion patterns in the setting of derived loop spaces and periodic cyclic homology and quotient stacks of smooth varieties by reductive groups $X/G$.
-In particular, we are able to obtain a localization theorem for Hochschild homology and its cyclic variants, as well as an Atiyah-Segal style completion theorem for periodic cyclic homology, identifying its completion with 2-periodic de Rham cohomology.
-An analogous theory was explored by Block and Getzler in \cite{BG:ECH} in the setting of a compact group $G$ acting on a compact smooth manifold $M$, and parallel theory developed in \cite{HLP:EH} in the case of an smooth affine quotient stack (see Lemma 4.11 and Proposition 4.12).
-We generalize their statements to the case of a general smooth quasiprojective quotient stack.
-Our statements have also been investigated in the setting of smooth quotient stacks with finitely many orbits in \cite{BZN:LR}, with special attention to the case $B \bs G/B$ in Theorem 3.5.
+We mention a few related results in the literature.
+An analogous theory was explored by Block and Getzler in \cite{BG:ECH} in the setting of a compact group $G$ acting on a compact smooth manifold $M$.
+Similar results appear in the algebraic setting when $G$ is finite (i.e. $X/G$ is a Deligne-Mumford stack) in Theorem 1.15 of \cite{ACH:DI}, and in the case of an smooth affine quotient stack in Lemma 4.11 and Proposition 4.12 of \cite{HLP:EH}.
+We generalize their statements to the case of a general smooth quasi-projective quotient stack.
+Our statements have also been investigated in the setting of smooth quotient stacks with finitely many orbits in \cite{BZN:LR}, with special attention to the case $B \bs G/B$ in Theorem 3.5 of \opcit